jdeal/qim/README.md

 WARNING: This is experimental right now.
 The API could still wildly change!

-Functional style immutability for plain JS with special query sauce.
+Query your plain JS objects with powerful select and update functions.
+Immutable and functional.

 ## What?